ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ###### Utils module

-There are some utils that you can use accross lesson code validations.
+There are some utils that you can use across lesson code validations.
 For that you can use the `utils` module:

 - `utils.format`: format specific objects, such as `ipfs` objects
 - `utils.ipfs`: IPFS-specific helpers.
 Includes the error codes that `js-ipfs` might return.